TAMS-Group/tams_printed_ft/README.md

 The following instructions assume that you want to build and use a force/torque sensor together with ROS.
 If so, please proceed as follows:

+0. read this README and check the overview paper

 1. clone this repository into your catkin workspace, then build your workspace:

 '''